 New research by Juan Carlos Villaseñor-Derbez and Christopher Costello from the University of California at Santa Barbara and John Lynham from the University of Hawaii at Manoa, published in Nature Sustainability, provides an example of how this cost distribution might work.

-Although closing or otherwise limiting fishing in regions of the ocean, such as through the establishment of marine protected areas (MPA), can result in region-wide benefits to all stakeholders dependent on fish stocks, the costs of doing so often are paid by only a small group, such as individual governments and fishing communities.
-This research finds that market incentives and other rules that make the playing field more equitable can allow these affected stakeholders to recoup some, or potentially all, of their losses.
+Although closing or otherwise limiting fishing in regions of the ocean, such as through the establishment of marine protected areas (MPA), can result in region-wide benefits to all stakeholders dependent on fish stocks, the costs of doing so often are paid by only a small group, such as individual governments and their fishing communities.
+This new research finds that market incentives and other rules that make the playing field more equitable can allow these affected stakeholders to recoup some, or potentially all, of their costs.

 Using a combination of vessel-tracking information and revenue data from fishing, the researchers assessed the impact of the Phoenix Islands Protected Areas (PIPA), a 397,447 square kilometer area in Kiribati and one of the largest MPAs in the world.
-They found that, because of the unique nature of the regional fisheries management system in the area, Kiribati was able to reduce the potential economic losses to fisheries from establishing PIPA by as much as 70 percent.
-The researchers also estimated that this same arrangement could reduce the economic effects of establishment of a proposed MPA in nearby Palau by as much as 77%..
+They found that, because of the unique nature of the successful regional fisheries management system in the area, Kiribati is able to reduce the potential economic losses to fisheries from establishing PIPA by as much as 90 percent.
+The researchers also estimated that this same arrangement could reduce the economic effects of establishment of a proposed MPA in nearby Palau.

 Long-Term Allocations

-Despite a global movement to increase the area of the global ocean under protection, experts have a limited understand of how establishing an MPA affects the economies of the implementing country.
+Despite a global movement to increase the area of the global ocean under protection, experts have a limited understanding of how establishing an MPA affects the economies of the implementing country.

-To examine the economic implications of creating MPAs, the study looked at Kiribati’s 2008 decision to establish PIPA in the context of the Parties to the Nauru Agreement (PNA).
-This group of nine countries in the Pacific Ocean banded together to collectively regulate foreign fishing fleets targeting skipjack and yellowfin tuna within their waters.
-Under the PNA, countries allocate and sell 45,000 vessel-days—the right for a single vessel to fish for one day within a given country's waters.
+To examine the economic implications of creating MPAs, the study looked at Kiribati’s decision to establish PIPA within the context of the Parties to the Nauru Agreement (PNA).
+This group of nine countries in the Pacific Ocean banded together in 2007 to collectively regulate foreign fishing fleets targeting skipjack and yellowfin tuna within their waters.
+Under the PNA’s Vessel Day Scheme (launched in 2012), countries allocate and sell ~45,000 vessel-days—the right for a single vessel to fish for one day within a given country's waters.
 In 2016, a vessel day was selling for approximately $9,000 USD.
 Revenues from this vessel-day scheme (VDS) represent more than half of all governmental revenues for some of the PNA member countries.

 An important mechanism within the VDS allows for trading of vessel-days between PNA countries.
 Traditionally, trading has occurred to address annual variability in where the fish are.
 The study found that this unique structure can reduce some of the overall costs of MPAs while also distributing those costs more equitably amongst PNA countries.

-In 2016, Kiribati received its normal allocation of 11,000 vessel-days but was able to sell only 7,479 days to fishing vessels in its waters due to the reduction in available fishing area from PIPA.
-However, while Kiribati’s VDS fishing effort decreased by approximately 35%, its revenues decreased by 20%.
-This shows that Kiribati was able to recoup some of the costs of the MPA by trading vessel-days to neighboring countries, which potentially benefit from its existence.
+In 2016, Kiribati received its normal allocation of 11,000 vessel-days but only sold 7,479 days to fishing vessels in its waters, in part due to the reduction in available fishing area from PIPA.
+However, while VDS fishing effort within Kiribati decreased by approximately 35%, its revenues from selling fishing licenses only decreased by 20%.
+This suggests that Kiribati was able to recoup some of the costs of the MPA by trading vessel-days to neighboring countries, which now potentially benefit from its existence.
 Overall, the PNA still sold the full allocation of 45,000 vessel-days and actually increased total revenues from the VDS by about $28 million USD.

 Allocation rules